Carolina Groppa Explains Exactly What Film Producers Do. So Be Nice To Them!

 Life With Caca

 So, in the quest to gain knowledge of what producers do and share it with others, I started a podcast last year called LIFE WITH CACA.
-The title is a bit tongue and cheek, and hopefully memorable, as it refers to my nickname, Caca.
+The title is a bit tongue in cheek, and hopefully memorable, as it refers to my nickname, Caca.
 The show is a place where producers get real about the messy parts of life as it pertains to producing.

 If you have not already, you will inevitably interface with a producer.
 I want to empower screenwriters, directors, and actors to deepen their understanding of the unglamorous realities behind the title.